mesosphere-backup/k8s-bootcamp/session1/lecture.md

 Docker provides all of this for you without any of the headaches of knowing how cgroups and namespaces work.

-Think of Docker as "gcc for deployments" or "gcc to Chef's Ruby".
+Think of Docker as statically compiled deployments.

+Chef would be dynamically generated deployments.